systemdceo/systemdceo/README.md

 # Hi there! 👋

 ## 🚀 About me
 I'm Yurii, full stack web developer.
 My main specialization is web application development using HTML5, CSS, JS, Python, Flask-framework etc. I have a secondary technical education, but I acquired the basic skills in programming on my own.
 My training was focused on practical application of knowledge, and I actively applied it in creating web applications.
 I confidently apply these skills in creating quality software and continue to actively develop in this area.
 I am inspired by the opportunity to create innovative solutions that improve people's lives.
 In my free time I am fond of reading books, learning new technologies and languages.
 I am open to collaboration and knowledge sharing, and I am always ready for new projects and challenges.
-If you have any questions or suggestions, feel free to contact me in any convenient way. [🔗 Links](#Links)
+If you have any questions or suggestions, feel free to contact me in any convenient way.
+[Links 🔗](#links)

 ## 🧠 Skills
 > ### 💻 Front-End Development